Countly/countly-sdk-documentation/java/next.md

   </p>
 </div>
 <p>
-  Java SDK provides a special mode to transfer data called the 'Backend Mode'.
-It is useful when users have their data stored in a file or a database and want to transfer this data directly to the server without storing it locally.&nbsp;With the help of this mode, users are able to record and send data to their server without storing it locally.
+  Java SDK provides a special mode to transfer data to Countly Servers, called the 'Backend Mode'.
+It is useful when users have their data stored in one data store and want to transfer this data directly to the servers without storing it persistently beforehand.&nbsp;With the help of this mode, users are able to record and send data to their server without storing it locally.
 </p>
 <p>
-  <strong>Note:</strong> When this mode is enabled, SDK enters into a special state
+  <strong>Note:</strong> When this mode is enabled, SDK enters into a special mode
   where all features (Sessions, Events, Views, Crash, User properties, Consents) will stop working.
 SDK keeps the data recorded during this mode in volatile memory and when the application is closed the data will be lost.